shubhammishra115/Sudoku-Solver/README.md

 Project will be updated to add new features or if some bug will be encountered.

 ## Other Information
-Language Used: Python.
+Language Used: Python. <br>
-Library Used: Numpy, cv2, keras, streamlit, BytesIO, PIL.
+Library Used: Numpy, cv2, keras, streamlit, BytesIO, PIL. <br>
 Technology Used: Image Processing, Machine Learning, Deep Learing, Convolutional Neural Network, Classification.

 ## Vote of Thanks